 This listing is not an endorsement of these points of view.
-The list is provided for informational purpose for terms often encountered by those who see no biblical reason to practice apologetics.
-Nevertheless, 1 Peter 3:15 prescribes us to always provide the reason for the joy within us.
+I provide the list for an informational purpose for terms often encountered by those who see no biblical reason to practice apologetics.
+1 Peter 3:15 prescribes us to always provide the reason for the joy within us.

 Biblical objections to apologetics –